-personal interests.

-drift damage.
-Plaintiffs' farmer members will have to adjust their planting season and choice of seed or crop or impose costly measures such as buffer zones, in an attempt to avoid crop damage by the challenged dicamba uses.

-332. Other Plaintiff members are gardeners that also grow vegetables, fruits, herbs, and other crops that are at risk of dicamba drift damage.
+- 371. The approved uses of over-the-top dicamba injure Plaintiff members' farm productivity, livelihoods, and environment, to the detriment of their economic, socioeconomic, vocational, environmental, health, and personal interests. - 372.
+Many of Plaintiffs' farmer members grow vulnerable crops, such as tomatoes, grapes, and conventional soybeans, which are at risk of dicamba drift damage.
+Plaintiffs' farmer members will have to adjust their planting season and choice of seed or crop or impose costly measures such as buffer zones, in an attempt to avoid crop damage by the challenged dicamba uses. - 373.
+Other Plaintiff members are gardeners that also grow vegetables, fruits, herbs, and other crops that are at risk of dicamba drift damage.
 These members are rural community members who enjoy the benefits of pollinators, birds, and other wildlife that rely on vulnerable plants for food, nesting, or breeding.
 They are at risk of dicamba damage to their crops, hedgerows, gardens, and surrounding ecologically important flora.